-- 2.3.1 The EA have defined Flood Zones to show the probability of tidal and / or fluvial flooding.
-Providing indicative flood risk information, the Flood Zones are a tool used in the Sequential and Exception test, as a part of the planning process.
-The Flood Zones are defined within PPG 'Flood Risk and Coastal Change', Table 1.
-They are defined as: - Flood Zone 1 (Low Probability): Land having a less than 1 in 1,000 annual probabilities of river or sea flooding. - Flood Zone 2 (Medium Probability): Land having between a 1 in 100 and 1 in 1,000 annual probability of river flooding; or land having between 1 in 200 and 1 in 1,000 annual probability of sea flooding. - Flood Zone 3a (High Probability): Land having a 1 in 100 or greater annual probability or river flooding; or Land having a 1 in 200 or greater annual probability of sea flooding. - As recommended in the SFRA, Richmond have also implemented the 1 in 100 year surface water extent as Flood Zone 3a (surface water) for the purpose of applying the Sequential and Exception Tests. - Flood Zone 3b (Functional Floodplain): This zone is comprised of land where water must flow or be stored in times of flood.
-This should be defined by Local Planning Authorities within their SFRAs.
+- 2.3.1 The Environment Agency (EA) have defined Flood Zones to show the probability of tidal and / or fluvial flooding.
+Providing indicative flood risk information, the Flood Zones are a tool used in the Sequential and Exception Test, as a part of the planning process.
+The Flood Zones are defined within Table 1 of the PPG 'Flood Risk and Coastal Change'.
+They are defined as: - Flood Zone 1 (Low Probability): Land having a less than 1 in 1,000 annual probability of river or sea flooding. - Flood Zone 2 (Medium Probability): Land having between a 1 in 100 and 1 in 1,000 annual probability of river flooding; or land having between 1 in 200 and 1 in 1,000 annual probability of sea flooding. - Flood Zone 3a (High Probability): Land having a 1 in 100 or greater annual probability or river flooding; or Land having a 1 in 200 or greater annual probability of sea flooding. - As recommended in the SFRA, Richmond have also implemented the 1 in 100 year surface water extent as Flood Zone 3a (surface water) for the purpose of applying the Sequential and Exception Tests. - Flood Zone 3b (Functional Floodplain): This zone is comprised of land where water must flow or be stored in times of flood.
+Functional Floodplain will normally comprise: - Land having a 1 in 20 or greater annual probability of flooding, with any existing flood risk management infrastructure operating effectively; or - Land that is designed to flood (such as a flood attenuation scheme), even if it would only flood in more extreme events (such as the 1 in 100 annual probability of flooding).

+This should be defined by LPAs within their SFRAs.
 Flood Zone 3b is defined in Section 5.5.1 of Richmond's SFRA as the following:

-"Land within EA modelled fluvial and tidal flood risk extents predicted for up to and including 1 in 20 year return period events, allowing for the impact of flood defences.
+"Land within EA modelled fluvial and tidal flood risk extents predicted for up to and including 1 in 20year return period events, allowing for the impact of flood defences.
 It also includes land featured as part of the EA's Flood Storage Areas dataset."

 2.3.2 The borough contains several islands in the River Thames.
-For the purpose of planning and in line with LP8 in the draft Local Plan, the islands which have their access and egress routes in Flood Zone 3b (functional floodplain) should be "considered and treated as functional floodplain (Zone 3b), even if parts of the islands may be within an area of lower probability of flooding."
-More information of island development requirements and other borough specific policies is provided in Section 4.
+For the purpose of planning and in line with LP8 in the Publication Local Plan, the islands which have their access and egress routes in Flood Zone 3b (Functional Floodplain) should be "considered and treated as functional floodplain (Zone 3b), even if parts of the islands may be within an area of lower probability of flooding."
+More information regarding island development requirements and other borough specific policies is provided in Section 4.